Chrischn/Project-Tessera/README.md

 ## Current Status / Goals (last updated: 2025-10-12)

 ### Status
-* The verification of the original .exe files works
+* Verification of the original .exe file works

-* The loading of .fpk archives works
+* Loading of .fpk archives works

-* A basic main menu is present
+* Basic main menu is implemented

-* The loading of .nif files works (only meshes are drawn in 3D for now)
+* Loading of .nif files works (only meshes are drawn in 3D for now)

 ### Goals
 * Continue development of .nif file import function and translation to Godot nodes